EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

   happens when trying to access the value of the property.

 The same template overriding mechanism explained in the previous sections can be applied to customize the templates used to render each property.
-Therefore, you can override these templates globally or for each entity and you can do that defining the ``template`` configuration option or storing the templates in the ``templates/easy_admin/`` directory.

 Before customizing these templates, it's recommended to check out the default ``field_*.html.twig`` and ``label_*.html.twig`` templates to learn about their